etorreborre/registry/doc/applications.md

 , error :: Text -> m ()
 }

--- | RequestId can be used to add some "tracing" information to the log --   statements new :: (MonadReader RequestId, MonadIO m) => Logger m new = Logger m {
+-- | TraceId can be used to add some "tracing" information to the log --   statements new :: (MonadReader TraceId, MonadIO m) => Logger m new = Logger m {
   info t  = print ("[INFO] " <> t)
 , error t = print ("[ERROR] " <> t)